ibmdbanalytics/ibmdbpy/blogs/use_case.md

-# Exploring geospatial in-database analytics with IBM dashDB and iPython notebooks using ibmdbpy
+# Exploring geospatial In-database Analytics with IBM dashDB and ibmdbpy

 Traditional approaches to data analysis require data to be moved out of the database or files into a separate